coinevo/documents/en/SCAR-Consensus/README.md

 # Background

 In order to reduce the fork attack and ensure the reliability of the blockchain network, the block intervals of some well-kown blockchain consensus algorithms, like PoS and PoW, are more than 10 seconds.
-For example: the  block time interval of Ethereum is 15 seconds, the Qtum is 144 seconds and the Bitcoin is 10 minutes.
+For example: the  block time interval of Ethereum is 15 seconds, the Evo is 144 seconds and the Bitcoin is 10 minutes.
 Howerver, the longer the block interval is, the longer the user will be waiting for the transaction confirmation.
 It is not good for real-time payment and some other applications.

 Some consensus algorithms of the consortium blockchain, such as DPoS(Delegated Proof of Stake) [1] and Aura (Authority Round) [2] ,  reduce the block interval to less than 1 second by voting for the super node to execute the consensus algorithm.
 But the problem with this is that the number of blocks is too large, which puts a lot of pressure on network and storage.
 Running a full node, or even a light node that only downloads the block header, has high requirements on the performance of the node device.